utPLSQL/utPLSQL-cli/README.md

 Provides an easy way of invoking utPLSQL from command-line.
 Main features:

 * Ability to run tests with multiple reporters simultaneously.
+* Realtime reporting during test-run
 * Ability to save output from every individual reporter to a separate output file.
 * Allows execution of selected suites, subset of suite.
 * Maps project and test files to database objects for reporting purposes.
-(Coming Soon)

 ## Downloading